MMehdiMousavi/SuperCaustics/README.md

 mehdimousavi.redcap[at]gmail[dot]com

   ## Installation
-  This repository is tested with Unreal Engine 4.26 on Windows 10 (SuperCaustics Simulations) and Ubuntu 16.04 (Neural Networks), Python 3.7, Pytorch 1.7.1 and Easytorch 2.8.3
+  This repository is tested with Unreal Engine 4.26 on Windows 10 (SuperCaustics Simulations) and Ubuntu 16.04 (Neural Networks), Python 3.7, Pytorch 1.7.1 (CUDA 10.1) and Easytorch 2.8.3

    **Hardware Requirements:**